-Standing reverently before the white-green projection, the grey-cloaked assassin nodded its head in deference.
+Standing reverently before the white-green projection, the gray-cloaked assassin nodded its head in deference.
 Its black eyes reflected no light from the cool illumination of its communications port.
-“Dennier and Mainor mean to move against Argeia and neither is aware of the other’s plan,” it replied in the exotic Kastan accent.
+“Dennier and Mainor mean to move against Argeia and neither is aware of the other’s plan,” it replied with exotic accent.
 “They don’t know of the Kastani defensive capabilities apart from the Planetary Defense Grid.”

 “Take the Vault to the Mars Colony, Bova,” the projection instructed.
 “It’s a nice, out-of-the-way locale without much traffic and will be difficult to trace.
 Deliver the Cold Fire there and make sure that it gets a wide dissemination, especially to junior military members from as many fleets as possible.”